Major in biology with a marine biology option

-When you major in marine biology at UMass Dartmouth, you begin your studies with a solid foundation in fundamental biological principles and practices.
+When you study marine biology at UMass Dartmouth, you begin with a solid foundation in fundamental biological principles and practices.
 Then you'll focus on your specific interests, from the biology of sharks and fishes to marine ecology.

 Our faculty's research interests in marine and coastal biology place them at the forefront of their fields, from molecular and cellular biology to marine and terrestrial ecology.

 We emphasize field and laboratory opportunities, so you will learn marine biology while studying living organisms.
 Our nearby coastal environments will be your living laboratories.

 You'll be prepared for employment in biological oceanography, ecology, education, fisheries biology, industry, marine biology, project management, and research fields.
 With a strong background in fundamental biological principles and practices, you'll be prepared for graduate study in marine biology and related disciplines.

 Joseph Zottoli '16 researched American horseshoe crabs during his internship at Rutgers University.

 - Barnstable Public Schools

 - MIT Lincoln Laboratory